 96% of Americans shop online for reasons like saving time and avoiding crowds.
 In 2017, 46.8% of the global population accessed the internet.
 A whopping 1.2 trillion worldwide searches happen each year on Google.
-Yet there are still too many business owners who don’t have an online presence or avoid communicating with their customers through a blog or a social media profile.
+Yet there are still too many yoga business owners who don’t have an online presence or avoid communicating with their customers through a blog or a social media profile.

 Most don’t promote their services and products because they fear they would be too pushy, they worry their products and services aren’t of good quality or simply because they lack the know-how.
 In many cases, I found all of the above to be frequent concerns among yoga teachers.